Earn Credits with Outdoor Adventures!

 In this course methods of safe winter travel in the wild Alaskan backcountry will be taught.
 Including but not limited to snowshoeing, skiing, gear and clothing selection, avalanche safety, climbing crevasse rescue skills, glaciers, winter camping skills, and first aid.

-This course is designed to take the student who is interested in rock or ice climbing and introduce them to the sport of mountaineering.
-Mountaineering is much more than hiking up a steep hill, but also requires a great deal of skill with winter camping and travel.
+This course is designed to take the student who is interested in exploring the mountains of Alaska and introducing them to the sport of mountaineering.
+Mountaineering is much more than hiking up a steep hill, it requires a set of skills to safely travel and scale to the top of the mountains.
 Skills to be covered include traveling as a rope team, crevasse rescue, avalanche awareness, climbing protection and winter camping.
-The course operates a majority of time outside and students should be prepared for the Alaskan winter.
+The course operates a majority of time outside and students should be prepared for an Alaska winter.

 NRM F161 Wilderness Leadership Education